 Enhancing Healthcare Team Outcomes

 Patients with hypoxic brain injury benefit from receiving coordinated care from interdisciplinary teams.
 In addition to physicians experienced in dealing with brain injury, patients require skilled nursing staff who are trained to recognize neurological complications such as seizures, herniation syndromes, etc. Furthermore, nursing care is instrumental in preventing complications of immobility, including aspiration, skin breakdown, and deep venous thrombosis.
 Clinical pharmacists can be helpful, especially for patients undergoing therapeutic hypothermia, because of the impact that low body temperature can have on glucose management, drug absorption, and pharmacokinetics.
-Consultation with rehabilitation specialists, including physical therapy, occupational therapy, and speech-language pathologists are important for stable patients to maximize the potential for recovery.
+Consultation with rehabilitation specialists, including physical therapists, occupational therapists, and speech-language pathologists is important for stable patients to maximize the potential for recovery.
 Finally, case management and social work personnel play an important role in discharge planning and transitions of care.